 If you click the About button, the information you get is even more detailed.

 If you use an even older version of Microsoft Office, such as 2003, on the top menu, you have a Help button.
-Click on it, and then click on About Microsoft Office Word.
+Click on it, and then About Microsoft Office Word.

-The About Microsoft Office Word window tells the exact version of the Office suite that you are using.
+The About Microsoft Office Word window reveals the exact version of the Office suite that you are using.

-4. Find what version of Office you have installed by checking the Windows Registry with the help of Command Prompt
+5. Find what version of Office you have installed by checking the Windows Registry with the help of Command Prompt or Powershell

 The number that comes after "Word.Application" tells you the version of the Microsoft Office suite that you have: